tjvantoll/articles/fast/article.md

 npm install --save-dev nativescript-dev-webpack
 ```

-And then run `npm install` to install its dependencies..
+And then run `npm install` to install its dependencies.

 ```
 npm install